Volunteers are the life blood of foodbanks. Your skills could be just what we need.

 Volunteers are the driving force behind foodbanks.
 There are thousands of volunteers across the UK, helping The Trussell Trust Foodbank Network get emergency food to people in crisis.
 We want you to enjoy volunteering and there are lots of ways to get involved.
 Whatever role you choose, you will make a real difference to the life of someone in crisis.

-This role involves receiving food donations, weighing the food in for our records, dating it and putting it in cupboards.
-You will also be given completed food vouchers and a shopping list to use to select the food for the person or family.
-Once the food has been picked it needs to be bagged and weighed, then given to the person who will be waiting in reception.
+This role involves receiving food donations, weighing the food in for our records, dating it and sorting by type of food and organised into crates.
+You will also use a ‘shopping list’ to select and pack parcels containing the three-days worth of food for the person or family visiting the Foodbank.
+Once the food has been picked it needs to be bagged and weighed, then given out at one of our Foodbank sessions.

 Meeting and greeting